 At the current time, we do not provide an allowance for returns.
-Therapy delivered from our gammaCore products and subsequent refills are sold in 31-day increments to our specialty pharmaceutical distributor.
-Our products stop delivering therapy after 31 days, at which time the patient discards the product, in the case of gammaCore, and can receive a refill prescription for a new 31-day gammaCore product.
-In the case of the gammaCore Sapphire, which will begin commercial sales in mid-2018, patients with a prescription refill can receive the next 31 days of therapy via our refill RFID card.
+Therapy delivered from our gammaCore products and subsequent refills are sold in 31-day increments to the specialty pharmaceutical distributor.
+Our products stop delivering therapy after 31 days, at which time the patient discards the product, in the case of gammaCore, and receives a new 31-day gammaCore product.
+In the case of the gammaCore Sapphire, which will begin commercial sales in mid-2018, patients require a prescription refill to receive the next 31 days of therapy via our refill RFID card.

 We expense the cost, as incurred, of product damaged as a result of shipping to our specialty pharmaceutical distributors.
 This expense, historically, has been immaterial.
-We expect to receive payment on all of our customer receivables within one year and therefore classify all receivables as current assets.